-A student required to enroll in developmental Math or English courses must successfully complete the required courses in the first two regular semesters of enrollment to be eligible to continue.
-Students who do not meet this timeline must successfully complete the required courses at another college or university before being eligible to return to Southeastern.
+A student required to enroll in a developmental Math or English course must successfully complete the required course within the first two regular semesters of enrollment to be eligible to continue their enrollment at Southeastern.
+Students who do not meet this timeline must successfully complete the required course at another college or university before being eligible to return to Southeastern.
+Summer semesters are not counted toward developmental requirements.